-It has been said that “a picture paints a thousand words”, and we feel that the following six paintings* provide a vivid illustration of our values.
+It has been said that “a picture is worth a thousand words”, and we feel that the following six paintings* provide a vivid illustration of our values.
 In turn, these values help define our church and its ministries.

 Glory – A Worshiping Church